The Roll Out

-The Tolkien is just a few hours away from their orbital insertion and then their secondary ‘carpet bombing’ of the Ectomycorrhizal fungi and Arbuscular fungi and seed mats.
+The Tolkien is just a few hours away from their orbital insertion and then their secondary ‘carpet bombing’ of the Ectomycorrhizal and Arbuscular fungi infused seed-mats.
 The crew have just received word that the initial carpet bombing went many orders of magnitude better than expected.

-The areas of the greatest population concentrations were chosen as the next to be farmed because everyone on the team agreed that the placement of a city in the past, had usually been determined for some reason of strategic importance of some kind.
-These locations were either close to a natural harbor, where trade had been flourishing, or they sat next to the mouth of a great river where natural resources could be transferred easily.
-In many cases, cities were situated simply because their location was extremely healthful, relaxing, tranquil, or for their connection to a great spiritual event.
+The areas of the greatest population concentrations were chosen as the next to be farmed because everyone agreed that the placement of a city in the past, had usually been determined due to a strategic importance of some kind.
+These locations were either close to a natural harbor, where trade had been flourishing, or they sat comfortably next to the mouth of a great river where natural resources could be transferred easily.
+In many cases, cities were situated simply because their location was extremely healthful, relaxing, tranquil, or for their connection to a great spiritual or magical event.

 The other part of the logic for this secondary roll-out of the fungal seed-mats was that if cities were going to spring up in these locations once again, this time, at least, they would all start out with the same, or roughly the same natural beauty and resources.
 And so the hope was that this time the wonders of the Earth would be appreciated, protected and preserved over any other economical concerns, perhaps even eternally, in any future urban designs.

-The other great intention in the planning of this strategy was that the fungal matting in the Southern latitudes would quickly expand and merge with the fungal growth from the North, and when combined would reach nearly one hundred percent probability of success with almost no chance of failure, at least as the best and most effective launching point of life on the Earth once again.
+Another intention in the planning was that the fungal matting in the Southern latitudes would quickly expand and merge with the fungal growth from the North, and when combined would reach nearly one hundred percent probability of success with almost no chance of failure.
+This was their best hope to create the most auspicious and most effective launching pad for life on the Earth that the planet had ever seen.
 From this point, future generations could tackle restarting all life in the oceans, once the oceans were restored and remained where they belonged, on the surface.

 “We’ll only have a few minutes down here K-9,” Major Alvindorf says.